 Above you can see the weekly incidence reported by Flusurvey.
-Last week (week seventeen) reports of flu-like illness continued to fall in all age groups.
-It is looking like we managed to avoid a bad flu season this year!
+Last week (week twenty one) reports of flu-like illness remained low in all age groups, although slightly increased from the week before.
+It is still looking like we managed to avoid a bad flu season this year!

 So far this year there has been very little flu around.
 Here you can track how much flu-like illness our participants are reporting this year compared to last year.
-Although rates of flu-like illness are rising, we still have much less than this time last year.
+It looks like we had a very mild season this year.

 The figure below shows where Flusurvey participants are based.
 London, the South, and the East are well represented, but we would like to get a larger proportion from the North, Scotland and Wales.
 We'd also like to have more children involved, please tell your friends!

-In the seventeenth week of this year's flu season, rates of flu-like illness were generally low.
-The highest rates of flu like illness were in South Central and Southwest England, , and the East Midlands.
-The lowest levels this week were in Yorkshire and the Humber and Wales.
-This week we had very few reports from Northern Ireland and the Northeast so it is difficult to say what is going on in these regions.
+In the twenty first week of this year's flu season, rates of flu-like illness were low.
+The highest rates of flu like illness were in the Southwest, East Midlands, and Scotland.
+This week there were almost no cases in Wales.
+This week there were few reports from the Northeast so it is difficult to say what is going on there.

 This figure shows the proportion of Flusurvey participants positive for a flu-like illness in the 2012-2013 flu season who sought care from a health professional.
 Blue bars represent participants that visited a health professional, red lines participants who either visited a health professional or called a help line.